DonorConnect/Donor-Connect/README.md

     - Then the intellij project is ready for development.

+- The domain name "www.donrsconnect.com" is not a registered domain as yet but the Payment API (Ammado) will redirect the page to donorsconnect.com after donation.

+     - Open  /etc/hosts in an editor and add the following line to it: 127.0.0.1  www.donorsconnect.com

 ### CI Server / QA Environment / Showcase Environment

 - Clone the repository at `git@github.com:DonorConnect/Infrastructure.git`